carecavoador/min_example/readme.md

 So, what's the big deal?
 Why don't I just use `mergeTranslatedPage` then?

 Well, if I need to rotate some page before merging it to the big page, I never get the desired result whatever the method I use, be it `mergeRotatedTranslatedPage` or using the `translate` and `rotate` methods on the `Transformation` object.

+I appreciate your attention and any insights will be very really kind.
+Thank you!